Miami Marijuana Possession Attorney

 Is it Legal to Use Marijuana in Public in Miami?

 No, using marijuana in public places is illegal in Florida.
-Consumption is restricted to private settings.
+You can only use marijuana in private spaces.

 How Can I Expunge a Marijuana Possession Conviction?